Maine Photography Article

 Go directly to their site link.

-It went up from $15.00 to $20.00 for parking, but there is no fee off-season.
+The parking fee increased from $15.00 to $20.00, but there is no fee during the off-season.
 See below for more details.
-We like to go before or after the season to avoid crowds and costs.
-The beaches will be packed in the summer months, but the park’s birding areas and lighthouse area won’t be filled.
+We prefer to visit before or after the season to avoid crowds and higher costs.
+The beaches will be packed during the summer months, but the park’s birding areas and lighthouse area will remain uncrowded.

 The Snowy Owl comes to New Jersey in the winter months.
-Sandy Hook, New Jersey, is a favorite place for the Snowy Owl.
+This is a favorite place for the Snowy Owl.
 The Snowy Owl is one of the most captivating birds found in North America.
-It is not very common to sight the snowy owl.
+It is not very common to see the snowy owl.
 We recommend visiting in the winter months when you hear the snowy owl has been spotted in the area.

 A large zoom lens of 600mm and up is ideal.
 Photographers should respect the natural habitats of these magnificent creatures.
 Capturing the snowy owl through photography is a privilege that should not be taken lightly.
 When photographing the Snowy Owl, it is important to be patient and quiet.
 These birds are easily disturbed, and any sudden noise or movement can cause them to fly away.
 Approach slowly and quietly, and try to blend in with your surroundings as much as possible.